Pavan-Kumar-Adapala/RHCSA_Preparation/README.md

-## Module 05 - Creating and Configuring FileSystems
+## Module 05 - Creating, Configuring, and Managing FileSystems

 In Module 04, We already know about adding new disk and make partitions.